rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 ## Getting Ruby

 Many standard distributions of Ruby are lacking in one regard or another.
+Lucky for all of us, there are several ways to easily install and maintain ruby versions. ```rvm``` is popular among many Metasploit developers and recommended, however ```rbenv``` is a good choice too.
+So, pick one of the following:

+### rvm

-Lucky for all of us, Wayne Seguin's RVM has become quite excellent at providing several proven Ruby interpreters.
+Wayne Seguin's RVM has become quite excellent at providing several proven Ruby interpreters.
 Visit [https://rvm.io/](https://rvm.io/) to read up on it or just trust that it'll all work out with a simple:

 ````bash
 \curl -L https://get.rvm.io | bash -s stable --autolibs=enabled --ruby=2.1.4